 [{'name': 'get_weather', 'args': {'location': 'Mumbai'}, 'id': 'call_1', 'type': 'tool_call'}, {'name': 'web_search', 'args': {'query': 'US stock news today'}, 'id': 'call_2', 'type': 'tool_call'}]

-The model correctly issues two parallel tool calls — one per sub-question.
-Executing those tools and feeding the results back is exactly what an agent does for you automatically, as you will see in the next lesson.
+The model issues two parallel tool calls, one per sub-question.
+Executing those tools and feeding the results back is what an agent does for you automatically, as the next lesson shows.

 Thinking Support (Reasoning)